johnmartinsson/differentiable-mel-spectrogram/README.md

     # produce all the tables
     python produce_tables.py

 The default number of runs are set to 1.
-Run once to check how long time it takes and that the results are reasonable, then increase the number of runs to 10 as in the paper.
+Run once to check how long time it takes and that the results are reasonable, then increase the number of runs to 10 (set in run_experiments.sh) as in the paper.

 # More details
 Some details on how to use the code.